Skip to main content

 Luxury white kitchen with marble island, black bar stools, and double integrated ovens

 These figures include labour, materials, and project management.
-They don’t include architect or design fees if you’re using external professionals.
+They do not include architect or separate kitchen design fees if you’re using external professionals.

 Layout Changes